-We aim to discover the likeness between two things which were thought unlike, to create meaningful data from complex patterns, to discover a new underlying order … We aim to challenge and enrich the audience, to liberate from conditioned response and from the familiar.
+We aim to discover the likeness between two things which were thought unlike, to create meaningful data from complex patterns, to discover a new underlying order . . .
+We aim to challenge and enrich the audience, to liberate from conditioned response and from the familiar.6

 In this way, contemporary experimental productions aim to ‘liberate’ their audiences from one world view and suggest, almost as an afterthought, the social means by which one might find access to more democratic ones.

 The other third of 3xSisters was a relentless, Scorsese-inspired gore-fest, featuring the murder of the sisters by that famously maladjusted Chekhovian creep Solyony.
-The sisters are beaten to death by suited men who stand over buckets of blood, punching the blood with their fists, while Solyony, mad and silent, fires a shotgun repeatedly.
-The loathing, lust and impotent rage that are so repressed in the parlour rooms of Three Sisters are projected across the stage in an exaggerated mash-up of blockbuster moments, theatrical clichés, disturbing soundscapes and filmic images.
+The sisters were beaten to death by suited men who stood over buckets of blood, punching the blood with their fists, while Solyony, mad and silent, fired a shotgun repeatedly.
+The loathing, lust and impotent rage that are so repressed in the parlour rooms of Three Sisters were projected across the stage in an exaggerated mash-up of blockbuster moments, theatrical clichés, disturbing soundscapes and filmic images.
 At times reminiscent of Tarkovsky, characters lurked in sharp shadows.
-Shirt-sleeved wise guys handling dead bodies resembled The Wire or Kill Bill.
-It also hinted at misogynous media fantasies like pornography, snuff films or even the hysterical tone of the late-night news reporting a grisly crime.
+Shirt-sleeved wise guys handling dead bodies resembled something out of The Wire or Kill Bill.
+This section also hinted at misogynous media fantasies like pornography, snuff films or even the hysterical tone of the late-night news reporting a grisly crime.
 All of this was overkill—as someone quipped during the interval.
 It was too much, deliberately, with ideas borrowed from too many places, many of which we were familiar with and had at some stage been seduced by.

 Despite the daring and innovation of this new strain of contemporary theatre in Australia, it is important to understand that adapting the linear, naturalistic, British canonical play structure to incorporate a local vernacular and tell Australian stories survives as a proud and hard-won tradition.
 Extending as far back as Summer of the Seventeenth Doll, the era of witty, dramatic theatre about obviously Australian characters and contemporary issues saw its heyday during the 1970s.
 David Williamson describes that time as a battleground for Australian theatre:

-This type of theatre, concerned with ‘our own stories … spoken in our own accents’, can still be seen in any given week in most state theatre companies.
-There is no data collected in Australia that analyses the tastes and preferences of audiences across the theatrical spectrum, although the Australia Council is releasing the results of a cross-disciplinary audience participation survey early in 2010.
-What is clear is that the works of David Williamson, Hannie Rayson, Michael Gurr, Andrew Bovell, Louis Nowra and Joanna Murray-Smith – works that address personal, social and political tensions and depict characters struggling with real-life issues recognisable to Australian audiences – remain popular in theatre programs across the country.
+This type of theatre, concerned with ‘our own stories . . . spoken in our own accents’, can still be seen in any given week in most state theatre companies.
+There is no data collected in Australia that analyses the tastes and preferences of audiences across the theatrical spectrum,14 although the Australia Council is releasing the results of a cross-disciplinary audience participation survey early in 2010.15 What is clear is that the works of David Williamson, Hannie Rayson, Michael Gurr, Andrew Bovell, Louis Nowra and Joanna Murray-Smith—works that address personal, social and political tensions and depict characters struggling with real-life issues recognisable to Australian audiences—remain popular in theatre programs across the country.

 The contention that theatre has a role in provoking public debate or reflection on issues of the day is one with which the current generation of Australian theatre-makers is uncomfortable.
 Particularly, it is the ‘bold’ manner in which the provocation occurs—explicit political discussions and clever arguments between fictional opponents in urban living rooms—that today’s more abstract theatrical style rejects.
 It is a mode often regarded, by critics at least, as didactic, smug and preachy.